Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Asymptotic normality of the parameters estimates

-\cite{Baek2020} and \cite{DukerPipiras} also obtained that the estimates of long-memory and of long-run covariance converges jointly to a Gaussian distribution in a Fourier-based Whittle estimation framework.
-As stated before, they consider a more general model, allowing for a general form of the matrix $\bOmega$.
+\begin{rem} Baek et al. \citep{Baek2020} and D\"uker and Pipiras \citep{DukerPipiras} also find that the estimates of long-range dependence parameters and long-run covariance converge jointly to a Gaussian distribution in a Fourier-based Whittle estimation framework.
+As stated before, they consider a more general model, allowing for a complex-valued matrix $\bOmega$. \end{rem}